ogaraga/locationtracker/README.md

 # Backend and Frontend
 These two were powered and interconnected by cross-origin widecat.

+# SECURITY AND NOTIFICATION
+We were able to hash passwords, applied jwt token for authroization to use our website.
+We also engaged clients with alerts or notification as they click on the DOM elements on the SPA.

 # DATABASE connection/express-server connection
 Before anything can work, we needed to initiate or start the express to connect the server and the database together
 # Frontend